eoncarlyle/learning-rust/Chapter3.md

 dance floor.
 When a leader arrives, it checks to see if there is a follower waiting.
 If so, they can both proceed.
 Otherwise it waits.
 ```

+## Section 3.8

+My solution to the simple queue was in `c542641`.
+Given how relatively underspecified the problem is I came up with something a little different than Claude, but Claude's solution probabyl does make more sense (and is also more 'Rustable').